-In all the cases, if the first figure in the row is moved, rotated and flipped do you find any change in size and shape?
-No, the figures in every row are congruent, they represent the same figure but oriented differently.
+In all the cases if the first figure in the row is moved, rotated and flipped do you find any change in size and shape?
+No, the figures in every row are congruent they represent the same figure but oriented differently.

-If two shapes are congruent, still they remain congruent, even they are moved or rotated.
+If two shapes are congruent, still they remain congruent if they are moved or rotated.
 The shapes would also remain congruent if we reflect the shapes by producing their mirror images.

-We use the symbol $\cong$ to represent congruency.
+We use the symbol \cong to represent congruency.

-Can you say when do a pair of (a) Line segments (b) angles and (c) triangles are congruent?
+Can you say when do two (a) Line segments (b) angles and (c) triangles are congruent?